Productbird/productbird-wp/readme.txt

 = Is there a cost associated with using the AI features? =

 The plugin itself is free and licensed under GPL.
-However, the Productbird.ai service may have its own subscription plans or usage costs associated with API key access and AI generation, depending on your Productbird.ai account.
+However, the Productbird.ai service has its own pricing plans and usage costs associated with API key access and AI generation, depending on your Productbird.ai account.
 Please refer to Productbird.ai for their pricing details.

-== Screenshots ==

-1. Productbird settings page.
-2. "AI Desc." column in product list.
-3. Bulk action for generating descriptions.

-(TODO: Add actual screenshot file references once available, e.g., `/assets/screenshot-1.png`)

 == Changelog ==

-= 0.4.0 =
+= 0.1.0 =
 * Initial release.

 == Upgrade Notice ==

-= 0.4.0 =
+= 0.1.0 =
 Initial release.